PfGAnalytics/Wellbeing-Dashboard/README.md

 ### Data Input

-Data for the dashboard is directly linked to data availale for each indicator stored in the 'Programme for Government' folder on the NISRA Data Portal.
+Data for the dashboard is directly linked to data available for each indicator stored in the 'Programme for Government' folder on the NISRA Data Portal.
 The relevant datasets on NISRA Data Portal are linked to the dashboard using an API query.
-The dashboard will automatically update as data is updated on the NISRA Data Portal provided the it is uploaded using the same naming conventions.
+The dashboard will automatically update as data is updated on the NISRA Data Portal provided it is uploaded using the same naming conventions.

+The `domains_data.js` script is an additional 'input' which contains additional domain/indiactor information.

 ### Code structure